GENI-NSF/geni-tools/README-stitching.txt

 `Duplicate node`
  - 2 of your nodes have the same client_id.
 Change one.

+`No stitching path to ` or `Malformed request?
+Wrong link type?`
+ - There is a problem with your request RSpec.
+Did you specify the wrong link type?

 === Errors in the tool – you may need to report this as a bug ===

 ` … has request tag XXX that is already in use by …`